 Past due disability benefits are payments that almost every person who applies for Social Security Disability benefits (SSD) or Supplemental Security Income (SSI) benefits receives.
 Past due benefits are part of your benefit award.
-At Cannon Disability Law, our goal is to win all of the benefits you deserve.
+At our law firm, our goal is to win all of the benefits you deserve.
 This means we will try to win all of your past due benefits.

 Unfortunately, winning Social Security benefits takes time.
 Sometimes, it takes as long as two years to win SSD or SSI benefits.
 Therefore, the SSA will owe you past due benefits or backpay benefits.
 They will owe you this money because it is the money they should have paid you based upon your application filing date.

 You will also receive ongoing monthly benefits.
 Benefits that pay from the present forward are your future benefits.
-Future benefits end at full retirement age.
-At full retirement age, your monthly benefit remains the same, but it is called retirement benefits.
+Future benefits end at your full retirement age.
+When you reach 67, your monthly benefit remains the same, but the name changes to retirement benefits.